couchbaselabs/Android-Couchbase/README.markdown

 These instructions require you to have installed Eclipse and the Android SDK, the [Android developer website](http://developer.android.com/sdk/installing.html) has instructions.

-## Building a new application

-First you need to download Android-Couchbase
+## Downloading

+Clone the Android-Couchbase repository

     git clone git://github.com/couchbase/Android-Couchbase.git

 And ensure its opened in eclipse (`File -> Import -> Existing Projects`)

+## Setting up the Android-Couchbase library

-Then start a new Android project `File -> New Project -> Android Project` and follow the wizard.
+If you have not already done so, you can start a new Android project with `File -> New Project -> Android Project`.

-You will need to add some dependancies so your project can see Android-Couchbase.
-Right click your project and select `Properties -> Android` and on the lower libraries panel press "Add" and select the LibCouch project.

-Copy `assets/couchbase-$RELEASE_VERSION.tgz.jpg` from Android-Couchbase/assets into your projects assets directory

-back in the properties dialog pick Java Build Path -> Libraries and Add JARS, navigate to LibCouch/lib and choose `commons-io.2.0.1.jar`

-Inside your AndroidManifest.xml you will need the following definitions inside the <manifest> tag

-    <uses-permission android:name="android.permission.INTERNET"></uses-permission>
-    <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"></uses-permission>
-    <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"></uses-permission>

-The following code is what is needed in your application to start Couchbase as a service

-as well as

-    <service android:name="com.couchbase.libcouch.CouchService"
-             android:enabled="true"
-             android:exported="false"></service>
+Inside the Couchbase project there is a file `scripts/add-couchbase-to-project.xml`, right click on this file and `Run as -> Ant Build` you will be prompted for 2 paths, these will be stored in the `build.properties`

+  `Android SDK`: This is the location you installed the SDK into, the folder will look something like `android-sdk-mac_x86`, (`$ type -p android` may help you find its location, remember to strip the `/tools/android` from that path)

+  `Project Path`: This is the path to the Root of your application, Right clicking on your project and selecting `Properties -> Resource` will show you its location.

+After you have ran this step you will need to `Refresh` your project (`F5` or `Right Click -> Refresh`)

+## Starting Android-Couchbase

-inside your <application> tag, then the following code is used inside your application to start Couchbase
+Once Android-Couchbase has been setup the following code is used inside your application to start Couchbase

     private final ICouchClient mCallback = new ICouchClient.Stub() {
       @Override